I just received the following e-mail from FamilySearch:

 1. Learn the Doctrines of Temple and Family History Work.
 This web page provides scriptural citations and quotes from the Brethren explaining the basic principles of why members of the Church do family history research and temple work.
 There is also an excellent video titled The Turning of Our Hearts that helps explain what can happen when these principles are applied.

 2. Learn how to reserve your own family names in FamilySearch.
 Then learn how to teach others to do the same for their own family.
-There is a link to a video titled Prepare a Name for the Temple that provides easy-to-follow instructions on how to clear names for temple work.
-Learn how to prepare a Family Ordinance Request (FOR) so you can teach others how to do it.

 4. Learn what your resources are, besides those mentioned above.
 Others include: